Last Updated on by

 What You Would Like About the Roomba e5

 The Roomba e5 includes all the technologies that iRobot has developed for their line of robot vacuums.
 You can find the dirt detect, Wi-Fi connectivity, and three-stage cleaning on this robot.
 In short, it can clean the way you would expect a Roomba to clean.
 You will also like the reasonable pricing for this robot.
-You get cleaner floors with all the competence and convenience of a Roomba at less than $500.
+You get cleaner floors with all the competence and convenience of a Roomba at a good price.

 What could be better